poteto/hiring-without-whiteboards/README.md

 - [Mirumee](https://mirumee.com/jobs) | Wroclaw, Poland; Remote | Pair programming and code review using one of the issues (or Pull Requests) in our open-source Saleor project, general discussion about programming, technology and candidate's experience
 - [Mixmax](https://mixmax.com/careers) | San Francisco, CA | Takehome assignment purely based on their platform, followed by phone interview
 - [Mobile Reality](https://themobilereality.com/careers) | Warsaw, Poland | Interview with technical questions and practical task to do in home for 3-5 hours.
 Candidate has freedom in terms of project environment and setup.
 After few days feedback arrives in email.
 - [MobileCashout](https://www.mobilecashout.com) | Barcelona, Spain; Valencia, Spain | Quick introduction video call with a tech (less than 10-15 minutes).
 On-site open source contribution to a project of candidates choosing, paired with a tech from the team.
-Interview and a short questionaire about software design and relevant technologies.
+Interview and a short questionnaire about software design and relevant technologies.
 Interview and presentation of the company with a HR rep.
 - [Mobilethinking](https://mobilethinking.ch) | Geneva, Switzerland | 1 hour discussion about technical background and past experiences, preferably in-person
 - [Mode](https://about.modeanalytics.com/careers) | San Francisco, CA | Phone interview followed by onsite pair-architecting and discussion
 - [MokaHR](http://mokahr.com) | Beijing, China | Take home project/challenge, then on-site programming session taken from problems we encounter at work